-A large percentage of advisors whole-heartedly believe that the disclosure on their BrokerCheck has not affected their business.
+A large percentage of financial advisors whole-heartedly believe that a disclosure on their BrokerCheck has not affected their business.
 Typically, that belief is based upon the fact that nobody has told them that they went elsewhere because the account-winning rep had no disclosures.

 Consider the common scenario:

 A friend of mine told me about a local restaurant that he insisted was a perfect date spot for my wife and I. In an attempt to make up for the long hours I work, I booked reservations for two, a couple of weeks out.
 It was my intention that the date be a surprise.
 As usual, I tipped my hand and gave up the name of the restaurant to my wife a few days later.